Page Reviewed / Updated - Apr. 2015

 In 2015, the maximum HISA benefit limit for veterans whose disability is not related to their military service is $2,000.
 For veterans with service-connected disabilities that limit is $6,800.
 This limit was last adjusted in 2010.

 An application for HISA grant is available for download here.
 Veterans must have a medical prescription stating the need as well as bids from 3 contractors for the cost of the work.
 One can receive quotes for bathroom modifications from multiple contractors by completing this short form.
-More information is available from the Veterans Administration here.
+More information is available from the VA here.

 SAH Grants, also referred to as 2101(a) Grants, provide financial resources to veterans for home modifications to make their place of residence wheelchair accessible.
 However, unlike the HISA Grant, this assistance is available only to veterans with service connected disabilities that include the loss or loss of function in at least one of their legs.